 GMLC Testing (Server Emulation)

-Use the SLh Interface Application and the dsTest HSS Emulator to test routing information exchange from your GMLC, when the identity of the Mobility Management Entity (MME) is needed for a particular target UE whose location has been requested
+Use the SLh Interface Application and the dsTest HSS Emulator to test routing information exchange from your GMLC, when the identity of the MME is needed for a particular target UE whose location has been requested.
+In addition, you can verify that the GMLC successfully determines the correct serving node based upon the LCS response from the HSS, using the specified, preferred serving node.